Get Free Seats (Applicable on all courses)

 This collaborative ‘Lifting Equipment Inspection’ training program will comprise the following training methods:

-• Lectures (Tutor-assisted online and classroom as per prevailing situations/requirements)
+• Expert-led lectures delivered tutor-assisted online and classroom as per prevailing situations/requirements

 Organisational Benefits